 Classical education is a classroom in which well-educated, articulate, and engaged teachers explicitly convey real knowledge to students using traditional teaching methods.
-At Jacksonville Classical Academy, our mission is to train the minds and improve the hearts of young people through a rigorous, classical education in the liberal arts and sciences, with instruction in the principles of moral character and civic virtue.
 We have a culture that demands moral virtue, decorum, respect, discipline, and studiousness among students and faculty.
 There is acknowledgement of objective standards of correctness, logic, beauty, weightiness, and truth intrinsic to the liberal arts.
-One description defining and explaining the difference and importance of classical education can be found here: “A Classical Education for Modern Times,” by Dr. Terrence Moore, a headmaster and one of the chief architects of the Barney Charter School Initiative
+One description defining and explaining the difference and importance of classical education can be found here: “A Classical Education for Modern Times,” by Dr. Terrence Moore.

 A Content-Rich Curriculum